rrcarrillo/AVERPOIN/README.md

 network is able to generate any output value for any input vector.
 AVERPOIN is also able to represent graphically the set of inputs so that its suitability can by visually assessed.

 AVERPOIN consists in a set of source code files written in MATLAB language.

-The fitness value returned by AVERPOIN is comparable to the MATLAB expression rank(C)/size(C,1) but for the case in which the linear combination of C columns are performed only with positive coefficients.
+The fitness value returned by AVERPOIN is conceptually comparable to the MATLAB expression rank(C)/size(C,1) but for the case in which the linear combination of C columns are performed only with positive coefficients.

 ## Usage

 AVERPOIN can be executed by MATLAB and Octave.
 It has been tested with MATLAB R2012a and Octave 4.0.0.
 Considering these versions MATLAB provides a significantly faster execution and better graphical representation.
-The main function for evaluating analytically a cone C is:
+The main function for evaluating analytically a cone C, Ir(C), is:

 > result=int_res(C,plot_flag).

-The testing function for evaluating numerically a cone C is:
+The testing function for evaluating numerically a cone C, Ir_num(C), is:

 > result=int_res_num(C,n_pts_dim,plot_flag).